thanpolas/thanpolas.github.com/_posts/hiring/2018-01-23-hiring-senior-engineers.md

 ## Starting The Hiring Campaign

 Starting a hiring campaign is all about distribution.
-Getting your add under as many, relevant, eyes as possible.
+Getting your Ad under as many, relevant, eyes as possible.
 Even if you are hiring for in-house, do not neglect to post your Ad on popular job boards like [StackOverflow Jobs](stackoverflow.com/jobs) for the off-chance that a candidate may soon be moving to your location.

 Nothing more to say here, moving on to more important stuff...